 James and I sat down on the comfy couch.
 It was just the three of us, and our producer.
 So there we sat, enduring the silence and waiting for Bob to spin around from his perch (his chair and board were elevated a tad) and talk to us.
-After the typical intros, requisite questions and discussion of where we had lunched, we started discussing music for the spots.
+After the typical intros, requisite questions and discussion of where we had lunched and where me might dine later, we started discussing music for the spots.
 The wooly sweater commercial came up and unlike the others prior, we were kinda stuck.
 We tossed around a couple of ideas, then decided to look at the spot one more time in hope that it would jog loose a crumb of something.

 Then, it happened.